barraged1/blog/content/guidelines.md

 * Tags are meant to help users search effectively.
 We favor precise tagging with strict tag definitions over bulk or automatic assignment of tags retrieved by scrapers.
 * When deciding if a tag applies to video, a good rule-of-thumb is the 20% rule.
 Does at least 20% of the video relate to this tag?
 If so, tag it.
 Note, for more extreme tags it may be helpful to include them even if they are a minor part of the video to help users filter out content they do not want to see.
 * Use the Porn Music Video tag for all Scenes that don't fit a more precise genre such as Cock Hero, Hypno Video, or Compilation.
-Performers
-Add performers where known.
-If a performer doesn't exist in PMV Stash, create them.

 ### Performers
 * The purpose of tagging performers into a video is to improve overall video metadata and improve search usefulness for the user.